arshanskiyav/gpo-ru-hkcu-controlpanel-international/README.md

 - HKEY_CURRENT_USER\Control Panel\International\iTime
 - HKEY_CURRENT_USER\Control Panel\International\iTimePrefix
 - HKEY_CURRENT_USER\Control Panel\International\iTLZero

+These are preferences for the RU region.
+You can change values after import.

 To install you need to copy the file and paste it into the preferences area or drag and drop the XML file.